UBC-LFS/lfs-mass-mailer-flask/README.md

 # lfs-mass-mailer-flask
 An application to send mass emails via aliases, used internally by the LFS Learning Centre.

+Note: Logging in with your CWL only works if you are connected to a UBC wifi

 ## Installation Set up

 ### Clone the repository